nextgis/docs_ngcom/source/tutorial_qgis.rst

 .. note:: If you don't have QGIS yet, `download <https://qgis.org/download/>`_ and install it.

-This is a typical QGIS project with raster and vector layers, a couple of basemaps and rich scale-dependent styles set up with expressions.
+This is a typical QGIS project with raster and vector layers, a couple of basemaps and rich scale-dependent styles set up with exclickions.
 Points of interest are styled with advanced “Point Cluster” renderer using dynamic cluster symbol size.
 There are also embeded SVG icons in the “Road network” layer.

 .. figure:: _static/tut_sursee_project_en.png
    :name: tut_sursee_project_pic